Hervar77/infinity-doc/mkdocs/api/infinity.http.md

 Parameters:

 - name: `string`
-  >the name of the header to be set
+  >The name of the header to be set.

 - value: `string`
-  >the value of the header to be set
+  >The value of the header to be set.

 Example: